inasafe/inasafe-doc/docs/source/developer-docs/maintaining_documentation.rst

    git commit -a -m "First commit of docs" git push origin gh-pages

-Now wait ten minutes or so and the pages should be visble here at http://aifdr.github.com/inasafe/
+Now wait ten minutes or so and the pages should be visible here at http://aifdr.github.com/inasafe/

 See also: http://help.github.com/articles/creating-project-pages-manually